IoTReady/iotready.github.io/index.md

     type: section_hero
     title: 'Simplifying IoT.'
     content: >-
-      Our metal-to-cloud building blocks have helped teams across the world ship 50000+ IoT devices.
+      Our full stack IoT solutions and metal-to-cloud building blocks save months of effort and generate millions in revenue for customers worldwide.
 What are you working on?
     actions:
       - label: Let's talk
         url: /contact